vincentqb/dot.py/README.md

 ## Quick Start

 1. Create your initial profile.
-For example, we create a directory called `default`.
+For example, you can create a directory called `default`.

     ```sh
     mkdir default